Translation (geometry): Matrix representation

 A translation is an affine transformation with no fixed points.
 Matrix multiplications always have the origin as a fixed point.
 Nevertheless, there is a common workaround using homogeneous coordinates to represent a translation of a vector space with matrix multiplication: Write the 3-dimensional vector $\mathbf{v}=(v_x, v_y, v_z)$ using 4 homogeneous coordinates as $\mathbf{v}=(v_x, v_y, v_z, 1)$.

 To translate an object by a vector $\mathbf{v}$, each homogeneous vector $\mathbf{p}$ (written in homogeneous coordinates) can be multiplied by this translation matrix:

 As shown below, the multiplication will give the expected result:

-The inverse of a translation matrix can be obtained by reversing the direction of the vector:
+The inverse of a translation matrix can be obtained by reversing the direction of the vector (in other words, it is an M-matrix):

 Similarly, the product of translation matrices is given by adding the vectors:

 Because addition of vectors is commutative, multiplication of translation matrices is therefore also commutative (unlike multiplication of arbitrary matrices).

 Translation of axes

-While geometric translation is often viewed as an active process that changes the position of a geometric object, a similar result can be achieved by a passive transformation that moves the coordinate system itself but leaves the object fixed.
+While geometric translation is often viewed as an active transformation that changes the position of a geometric object, a similar result can be achieved by a passive transformation that moves the coordinate system itself but leaves the object fixed.
 The passive version of an active geometric translation is known as a translation of axes.